The Hackathon Practice Guide by Analytics Vidhya

-1. Framework of Model Building Process
+1. Framework of the Model Building Process

 2. Hypothesis Generation

-- Download the dataset from Kaggle
+- Download the dataset provided by Analytics Vidhya

 - Next, look at the dataset and see which variables are available